lwlsn/records-database/README.md

 # records-database

-An online repository of records that I will buy once my stipend comes through to help artists struggling from COVID.
+An online repository of records that I will buy once my stipend comes through to help artists struggling from COVID cancellations/postponements.

 ALSO helping me practice firebase